Outer symplectic billiards: Outer symplectic billiard correspondence

-\begin{proof} The third equation in (\ref{eq:third}) cannot hold in a sufficiently small neighborhood of $\gamma$.
-Indeed, using symplectic convexity, we may rewrite it as $\omega(P-\gamma(t),\gamma'''(t))=1$.
-Since the left-hand side is small for $P$ close to $\gamma$, there are no singularities of $\Sigma$ near $\gamma$.
+\begin{proof} The third equation in \eqref{eq:third_all_eqns} cannot hold in a sufficiently small neighborhood of $\gamma$.
+Indeed, using symplectic convexity, we may rewrite it as $\omega(P-\gamma(t),\gamma'''(t))=1$ and since the left-hand side is small for $P$ close to $\gamma$ we arrive at a contradiction.